Who Is Responsible for My Accident?

 • Accidents in public

-In certain situations, you rely on others to protect you.
-This is true at work.
-Your employer is responsible for your health and safety at work.
-That means if they’ve allowed unsafe practices, they could be responsible for any accidents in the workplace.
+In certain situations, you rely on others to protect you – this is especially true at work.
+While you’re in the workplace, your employer is responsible for your health and safety.
+This means that if they’ve allowed unsafe practices, they could be responsible for any accidents that take place.

 • Faulty goods accidents